KipmurkorDev/AskCode/README.md

-# Stackoverflow_Lite
-BUILD A PRODUCT: Stack Overflow-lite

-Project Overview`

-Stack Overflow-lite is a platform where people can ask questions and provide answers.

-Technologies to use

-Reactjs

-Exressjs

-Mssql

-Have two services

-Authentication service

-Questions service

-Preparation Guidelines

-These are the steps you ought to take to get ready to start building the project

-Steps

-Create a Github Repository, add a README, and clone it to your computer

-Make sure you have Nodejs and MsSql installed and set up

-Work with different branches for the different services(Microservices)

-Required Features

-Users can create an account and log in.

-Users can post questions.

-Users can delete the questions they post.

-Users can post answers.

-Users can view the answers to questions.

-Users can accept an answer out of all the answers to his/her question as the preferred answer.

-Users can upvote or downvote an answer.

-Users can comment on an answer.

-Users can fetch all questions he/she has ever asked on the platform

-Users can search for questions on the platform

-Users can view questions with the most answers.

-Challenge 1 - Create UI Templates

-Challenge Summary

-You are required to create UI templates with Reactjs

-Guidelines

-On Pivotal Tracker, create user stories to setup the User Interface elements:

-User signup and signin pages.

-A page/pages where a user can do the following:

-View a list of recently asked questions on the platform

-View a question with all the answers posted for it and add an answer.

-Post a question.

-A page/pages for a user’s profile which, at minimum displays:

-The number of questions asked.

-The number of answers given.

-The list of questions asked by the user with the most answers.

-The list of recent questions asked by the user.

-Challenge 2: Create API endpoints

-Tools

-Server-Side Framework: <Express Framework>

-Linting Library: <EsLint>

-Testing Framework: <Cypress>

-Guidelines

-You should have at least these endpoints

-Create user accounts that can signin/signout from the app.

-Get all questions.

-Get a question

-Post a question.

-Delete a question.

-Post an answer to a question.

-Mark an answer as preferred.

-Users can upvote or downvote an answer.

-Users can comment on an answer.

-Users can fetch all questions he/she has ever asked on the platform.

-Users can search for questions on the platform.

-Users can view questions with the most answers.

-Guidelines

-Create these stored procedures

-Create user accounts that can signin/signout from the app.

-Get all questions.

-Get a question

-Post a question.

-Delete a question.

-Post an answer to a question.

-Mark an answer as preferred.

-Users can upvote or downvote an answer.

-Users can comment on an answer.

-Users can fetch all questions he/she has ever asked on the platform.

-Users can search for questions on the platform.

-Users can view questions with the most answers.
+# AskCode

+## Project Overview

+AskCode is a web platform where users can ask questions and provide answers.
+It offers features for user authentication, posting and managing questions, posting answers, and interacting with questions and answers.

+## Technologies Used

+- React.js
+- Express.js
+- Microsoft SQL Server (MSSQL)

+## Services

+The project consists of two services:

+1. Authentication Service: Responsible for user registration, authentication, and authorization.
+2. Questions Service: Manages the creation, retrieval, and interaction with questions and answers.

+## Preparation Guidelines

+To get ready to start building the project, follow these steps:

+1. Create a GitHub Repository, add a README, and clone it to your computer.
+2. Ensure you have Node.js and Microsoft SQL Server installed and set up.
+3. Work with different branches for the various services (Microservices).

+## Required Features

+1. Users can create an account and log in.
+2. Users can post questions.
+3. Users can delete the questions they post.
+4. Users can post answers.
+5. Users can view the answers to questions.
+6. Users can accept an answer out of all the answers to their question as the preferred answer.
+7. Users can upvote or downvote an answer.
+8. Users can comment on an answer.
+9. Users can fetch all questions they have ever asked on the platform.
+10. Users can search for questions on the platform.
+11. Users can view questions with the most answers.

+## Challenge 1 - Create UI Templates

+### Challenge Summary

+Create UI templates for the project using React.js.

+### Guidelines

+1. Create user stories for setting up the User Interface elements.
+2. Design the following pages:
+   - User signup and signin pages.
+   - Pages to:
+     - View a list of recently asked questions on the platform.
+     - View a question with all the answers posted for it and add an answer.
+     - Post a question.
+   - User's profile page, displaying:
+     - The number of questions asked.
+     - The number of answers given.
+     - The list of questions asked by the user with the most answers.
+     - The list of recent questions asked by the user.

+## Challenge 2: Create API Endpoints

+### Tools

+- Server-Side Framework: Express.js
+- Linting Library: (not specified)
+- Testing Framework: (not specified)

+### Guidelines

+1. Create the following API endpoints:
+   - Create user accounts for signing in and out.
+   - Get all questions.
+   - Get a specific question.
+   - Post a question.
+   - Delete a question.
+   - Post an answer to a question.
+   - Mark an answer as preferred.
+   - Allow users to upvote or downvote an answer.
+   - Allow users to comment on an answer.
+   - Allow users to fetch all questions they have ever asked on the platform.
+   - Implement a search feature for questions.
+   - Implement a feature to view questions with the most answers.

+## API Routes

+### Authentication Service

+#### User Signup and Signin

+- `POST /login`: User login.
+- `POST /signup`: User registration.

+### Questions Service

+#### Questions

+- `GET /:PageNumber`: Get all questions.
+- `POST /`: Post a question.
+- `POST /search/:search_value`: Search for questions.
+- `GET /most/answers/:PageNumber`: Get questions with the most answers.

+#### Answers

+- `POST /`: Post an answer.
+- `PUT /answer/accepted`: Mark an answer as accepted.
+- `GET /question/:question_id/:value`: Get answers to a specific question.
+- `POST /answer/vote/:answer_id`: Upvote or downvote an answer.

+#### Comments

+- `POST /comment`: Add a comment.
+- `GET /comment/:answer_id`: Get comments for an answer.